gen6scp/nlp_screening_task/README.md

 ```
 Statistical Overview:
 Total number of papers: 860
-Number of unique methods used: 117
-Most common method used: Unknown (562 occurrences)

 Number of unique method types: 4
 Most common method type: other (588 occurrences)